soar-robotics/soarchain-docs/docs/Validator/Join Testnet.md

 persistent_peers = "Will be given when testnet starts"

 ```
-Next, we need to chose how much historical state we want to store.
+Next, we need to choose how much historical state we want to store.
 To open the application config file:

 ```sh
 nano $HOME/.soarchaind/config/app.toml